 Salmon was included in the survey in 2015, but as with sharks to get an indication of respondents participating in this fishery, as it was considered that the subsampling of the target frame used in the recall survey doesn't yield enough respondents.
 The marine recreational salmon fishery is limited to the Baltic Sea where the majority of the catches most likely origin from the trolling fishery with relatively few participants compared to other types of recreational fisheries.
-A new method (on-site survey) giving more detailed information from the Salmon fishery in the Baltic is being developed.
+New methods (on-site survey) giving more detailed information from the Salmon fishery in the Baltic are being developed and tested in 2017 - 2018.